-Exemp plary paper Adequate paper Marginal paper Inadequate paper Unacceptable/No show 13-15 10-12 4-9 1-3 0
+Exemplary close Adequate close Marginal close Inadequate close Unacceptable/No close captioning captioning captioning captioning captioning 13-15 10-12 4-9 1-3 0

-Assistive Technology Lesson (30 points): Due on November 19th
+Assistive Technology Lesson (30 points): Due on May 16

-This is the signature assignment for EDSE 517
+\\This is the signature assignment for EDSE 517\\

 Students will design an interactive computer-based lesson that has been adapted for a specific population and includes on-line and off-line products.
 This lesson should integrate instructional and assistive technology and should engage students actively with the technology.
-Students will write a lesson plan in paragraph or bulleted format addressing all the required elements provided by the instructor and create and on-line and off-line product to be used in the lesson.
+Students will write a lesson plan in paragraph or bulleted format addressing all the required elements provided by the instructor and create an on-line and off-line product to be used in the lesson.